KSP-KOS/KSLib/doc/lib_navball.md

 args:
   1) a Vessel, such as ``SHIP``.
-  2) the type to be converted can be a vector, direction, vessel,part, eoposition, or waypoint.
+  2) the type to be converted can be a vector, direction, vessel, part, geoposition, or waypoint.

 returns:
   * if arg_2 is of type "vector", will return the vector normalized.